ibm-cloud-docs/openshift/odf-virt-performance.md

    ```
    {: pre}

-   Verify that the CPU and memory values in the output match the values you configured.
+   Verify that the CPU and memory values match the values you configured.

 ## Configuring the bulk flag for large data operations
 {: #odf-virt-bulk}

-When you perform large data operations, such as VM migrations, bulk imports, or data archival, enabling the bulk flag on a Ceph block pool can improve initial data distribution across OSDs.
-This setting can reduce rebalancing overhead during large data transfers.
+For large data operations, such as VM migrations, bulk imports, or data archival, enabling the bulk flag on a Ceph block pool can improve initial data distribution across OSDs and reduce rebalancing overhead.

-The bulk flag is commonly used for the following workloads:
+The bulk flag is commonly used for:

 - VM disk migrations and imports involving multiple TBs of data.
 - Backup and restore operations.